-"Niace has been campaigning on both of these in recent months.
+"Niace has been campaigning on both of these in recent months."

-Mr Hughes said that "inevitably", there was more of a focus on young people and less for those in work, but added that the manifesto, if implemented, would begin to "re-design the 18-to-24 phase"
+Mr Hughes said that "inevitably", there was more of a focus on young people and less for those in work, but added that the manifesto, if implemented, would begin to "re-design the 18-to-24 phase".

-He added: "Once again the devolution theme is strong but I would like to see more emphasis on how lifelong learning has a crucial role to play in mental health and the joining up of, aged care and health.
+He added: "Once again the devolution theme is strong but I would like to see more emphasis on how lifelong learning has a crucial role to play in mental health and the joining up of, aged care and health."

-Sixth Form Colleges Association deputy chief executive James Kewin said: "The manifesto pledge to protect the 16-to-19 budget in real terms is extremely welcome acceptance that the sector cannot sustain a further round of cuts.
+Sixth Form Colleges Association deputy chief executive James Kewin said: "The manifesto pledge to protect the 16-to-19 budget in real terms is extremely welcome.
+"Without this, many sixth form colleges would only be able to provide an impoverished educational experience to students.
+It is important to get the detail right (eg agreeing the level that protection will be pegged at and the implications of employer pension and national insurance increases) but there is at least an acceptance that the sector cannot sustain a further round of cuts.
 "The proposal for directors of school standards has the potential to ensure there is effective competition and greater collaboration between providers.
 And the plan to reverse the decoupling of AS and A-levels is good news for students particularly less confident learners."